-In order to have good special teams , you truly need some special guys to be effective in all your unit.
-By special , I do not mean having the most talented football players out there.
+To have good special teams, you truly need some special guys to be effective in all your unit.
+By special, I do not mean having the most talented football players out there.
 What I mean by special is you need guys who are willing to do the dirty work.
-They have to love what they do and do their job to the best of their ability .
+They have to love what they do and do their job to the best of their ability.

-If you get your players to buy into your special teams units , than you will be successful.
-The great thing about punt, is the fact that it takes a lot of different skill sets and forces them to work in unison.
-Players from offense, defense and specialists may all end up on the punt team.
+If you get your players to buy into your special team’s units, you will be successful.
+The great thing about punt is that it takes many different skill sets and forces them to work in unison.
+Players from the offense, defense, and specialists may all end up on the punt team.

 5 Objectives Of Punt Team

 The first objective of the punt team is to protect the punter.
 Teams are often punting because they’re backed up into their own zone.
 If a punt gets blocked, it will completely change the field position and put that team at a disadvantage.

 This often leads to points scored by the other team due to the great field position.

 Handle The Ball Effectively

 Here are the numbers that a punt team should aim for when the ball is snapped: